-That initial program was met with tremendous success, and in 2019 it won the Golden Isles Convention and Visitors’ Bureau’s Partner of the Year Award.
+That initial program was met with tremendous success, and in 2019 it won the Golden Isles Convention and Visitors Bureau’s Partner of the Year Award.
 To help celebrate the program’s third anniversary in October 2020, the Land Trust’s leadership incorporated input from its partners and consumers and decided to rebrand it under a new name – Pennies for Preservation.
 Although the program has a new name and a new look, it still works the same way.
-Pennies for Preservation funds are raised by participating businesses either 1) collecting a voluntary 1% donation from their customers' receipts/invoices, 2) donating 1% of their companies proceeds or, 3) providing in-kind services to the Land Trust.
+Pennies for Preservation funds are raised by participating businesses either:

 For example, if a business is collecting the voluntary donation and the customer’s bill comes to $50.00, a voluntary 1% donation (50 cents) will be added.
 It’s truly pennies for the consumer or business, but those small coins add up quickly.
-Our partnering businesses then send their collected donations to the St. Simons Land Trust for land protection, public access, and scenic protection... forever.
-And at the suggestion of our partners, who wanted those funds to go to something tangible and lasting, currently, 100% of the Pennies for Preservation contributions goes directly to protecting 70 acres at Oatland North on the island’s north end and to helping create a wilderness corridor on St. Simons.
+Our partnering businesses then send their collected donations to the St. Simons Land Trust for land protection, public access, and scenic protection.
+And at the suggestion of our partners, who wanted those funds to go to something tangible and lasting, currently, 100% of the Pennies for Preservation contributions goes directly to protecting important acreage at Oatland North on the island’s north end and to helping create a wilderness corridor on St. Simons.

 Who Can Participate?

-There is no limit to what kind of business can participate.
+There is no limit to the type of businesses that can participate.
 Partnerships include those with restaurants, retailers, media and service providers, art galleries, hotels, and many others.

 How the Land is Protected